What are the four weeks of advent how are they like the fruit of the Spirit?

 The first advent candle stands for hope.

-This week is the first week of the advent season.
+This week is the first week of the Advent season.
 In a traditional advent wreath, a purple candle is lit.
 In almost every description, this candle represents hope.
 It is known as the prophecy candle.
 The prophets of the Old Testament promised a Messiah would come.
 Isaiah 9:6-7 foretells the birth of Christ.
 This prophecy was fulfilled on Christmas.
 There was hope that Jesus would come.
 Likewise, we must have hope that He will return just as He promised.
 However, biblical hope is not just wishing for something.
 It is having full trust and assurance in a loving God incapable of breaking His promises.
 Hope waits and is patient.
 It is full of self-control, gentleness, and faithfulness.
 Likewise, it exists within bad circumstances and trials.

 Prayer for Advent Wreath